For purposes of keeping the books for your small company,

 Cost of the asset less salvage value = depreciable amount.
 Depreciable amount divided by total number of units that the asset will produce during its useful life = depreciation charge per unit.
 Depreciation charge per unit multiplied by the number of units produced during the period = depreciation charge for the period.

-its usefulness, occurs uniformly and progressively during the useful
+occurs uniformly and progressively during the useful life of the

-life of the asset, so equal charges are made to depreciation every
+asset, so equal charges are made to depreciation every period.

 In order to calculate straight-line depreciation, you need to know the book value of the asset, its useful life and its residual or salvage value.
 The book value would normally be the cost of the asset, including all costs to put the asset in the place and condition in which it can be operated for its intended purpose.
 The useful life will depend on the type of asset; for example, a building could have a useful life of about 50 years, while a computer could have a useful life of from 3 to 5 years.
 The salvage value could be the price at which you could sell the asset when it is no longer useful in your operation.
 In many cases, the salvage value is the scrap value in the case of machinery that is completely worn out at the end of its useful life.